Enzzza/arduino-clock/README.md

 wtv020sd16p.playVoice(86); delay(16000);
 ```

 Notice to play sound we use numbers and this numbers correspond to files on SD card.
 Number _86_ is _0086.ad4_ file on SD card.
 In my case ad4 file with number _86_ will play sound relaxing sound of birds.
-This audi will play before every audio of hours.
-In this function we also called function _switchTime_, this function will accept current time and boolean value that.
+This audio will play before every audio of hours.
+In this function we also called function _switchTime_, this function will accept current time and boolean value.
 If boolean value is _true_ we will play just correct time without minutes if this value is _false_ we will play exact time in hours and minutes.
 When this function is called from within _hourly_ function we will send _true_.

 ```C